 The mountains are a fantastic place for kids, but do make sure that they are dressed to suit the weather conditions.
 They can get very wet when playing in the snow, so some spare, dry clothes, and, especially, gloves are always useful.

 To help get young kids “in the mood”, download this colouring book.

 The ESF happily teach kids from absolute beginners through to advanced and competition levels.
 Progress is measured by the ESF’s French wide system of “étoiles” (stars), culminating in the Etoile d’Or.
 There is then the choice to specialise in slalom, downhill, freestyle and ski-jumping, for those who wish to.

 What Age is It Appropriate for Them to Start?

-There is no reason why children should not start skiing as soon as they can walk properly, possibly around three years old.
+There is no reason why kids should not start skiing as soon as they can walk properly, possibly around three years old.
 In La Rosière, they can attend ski school from this age.
-However, before the age of seven or eight, most children do not master any advanced techniques, so they will not have missed out if they start a few years later.
+However, before the age of seven or eight, most kids do not master any advanced techniques, so they will not have missed out if they start a few years later.
 Be guided by the child: if they want to ski, fine; if not, don’t force them.
 There are plenty of places for tobogganing or snowball fights.

 What Should the Children Wear?

 Boots – Ski boots should fit like trainers – with enough room for toes to wiggle.
 It’s hard sometimes to get feedback from smaller children so, if you can, take the liner out of the shell to get a better idea of where their toes are.
 Boots can be hired in the resort, and this is often the best option while kids are growing.

 There is a kids’ club (Le Club des Galopins) in La Rosière where you can safely leave children (up to the age of 12) for either half a day or all day (they will provide meals, and/ or collect children from ski school, if required).
 Creche facilities are available for children aged 16 months to 3 years.